ChandanLabs/secure-user-copilot/secure-copilot/README.md

 **Your Private, Proactive AI Writing Assistant**

+> A Chrome Extension built for the Google Chrome Built-in AI Challenge 2025

-Secure Co-pilot is a powerful Chrome extension that helps you write professionally and effectively, with a core focus on privacy.
+>Secure Co-pilot is a powerful Chrome extension that helps you write professionally and effectively, with a core focus on privacy.
 It provides real-time suggestions for grammar, tone, and clarity, ensuring your sensitive data never leaves your computer.

 ---
+## 🚀 Overview
+*Secure Co-pilot* is a context-aware AI assistant integrated directly into Chrome.
+It helps users rewrite, refine, and enhance text inside any webpage’s text fields — securely and privately.
+Unlike cloud-based tools, this extension leverages *on-device AI APIs* (chrome.ai) to ensure zero data leakage.

 ## ✨ Key Features